skeleton-framework/skeleton-framework/README.md

 Install the latest development version via `git clone https://github.com/skeleton-framework/skeleton-framework.git`

 Contributions are welcome!
-Develoment docs can be found on the [wiki](https://github.com/skeleton-framework/skeleton-framework/wiki/Skeleton-Framework-Development)
+Development docs can be found on the [wiki](https://github.com/skeleton-framework/skeleton-framework/wiki/Skeleton-Framework-Development)

 If you experience bugs or errors, please report it on the [issue tracker](https://github.com/skeleton-framework/skeleton-framework/issues)